HL7/fhir-medication-rems-ig/input/pagecontent/roles.md

 #### System Roles
 - The **REMS Administrator System** may:
-  - transmit program guidance and requirements to provider systems
+  - transmit program guidance and requirements to Provider Systems
   - obtain patient and provider statements and other patient information from a Provider System (e.g., the prescriber's EHR) and using SMART on FHIR apps
   - interact with REMS participants in ways not currently covered by this guide, including through portals used by REMS participants to access information or enroll in a REMS
 - The prescriber's **Provider System,** e.g., an EHR (electronic health record) may: